Boy Scouts of America delay vote on ending ban on gays

-IRVING, Texas (Reuters) - The Boy Scouts of America on Wednesday delayed to May a vote on whether to end a longstanding controversial ban on gay participants, giving a membership deeply divided by the possible change more time to air their concerns.
+IRVING, Texas (Reuters) - The Boy Scouts of America on Wednesday delayed until May a vote on whether to end a controversial ban on gay members, drawing praise and rebukes from the two sides of a heated debate that has drawn in politicians as well as parents.

-Board members for the private youth organization, which turns 103 years old on Friday, had been expected to vote on the matter at a meeting on Wednesday.
+Board members for the youth organization, which turns 103 on Friday, had been expected to vote on the matter at a meeting on Wednesday.
 The Boy Scouts upheld the ban just last year amid sharp criticism from gay rights groups.

-The Boy Scouts touched off fierce lobbying by groups both for and against changing the policy when it said on January 28 that it was considering removing a national restriction based on sexual orientation and leaving the decision to local chapters.
+“This is no doubt a major victory for moral values, but it is a temporary one,” said Jonathan Saenz, president of Texas Values, a group that helped organize a vigil supporting the ban on Wednesday at Boy Scouts headquarters.

-Even President Barack Obama, who favors lifting the ban, and Texas Governor Rick Perry, an Eagle Scout who supports the ban, weighed in ahead of the Boy Scout’s national executive board meeting this week near its headquarters in Irving, Texas.
+“By postponing this decision,” Wahls said in a statement, “the BSA has caved to those who argue that their anti-gay attitudes trump basic scouting values of kindness, courtesy and bravery.
+Scouting was built on a foundation of respect and dignity.”

-“This is no doubt a major victory for moral values, but it is a temporary one,” said Jonathan Saenz, president of Texas Values, a group that organized a vigil supporting the ban on Wednesday and the parent of a Scout.
+The Boy Scouts, in its statement, said the board will continue its consultations with other scouting representatives, and the approximately 1,400 voting members of the national council will take action on a membership standards resolution in May.

-“By postponing this decision,” Wahls said in a statement, “the BSA has caved to those who argue that their anti-gay attitudes trump basic scouting values of kindness, courtesy and bravery.”
+President Barack Obama has said he supports lifting the ban, while Texas Governor Rick Perry, an Eagle Scout, has said he favors retaining the current policy.

 More than 22,800 people had registered comments with the Boy Scouts on the group’s Facebook page from its announcement that it was considering lifting the ban until Wednesday’s statement.